peterthehan/create-discord-bot/README.md

 ### Get Bot

-1. Download the project: `git clone https://github.com/peterthehan/create-discord-bot.git`
+1. `git clone https://github.com/peterthehan/create-discord-bot.git` to download the project.
-2. Navigate into the project: `cd create-discord-bot/`
+2. `cd create-discord-bot/` to navigate into the project.
-3. Install project dependencies: `npm install`
+3. `npm install` to install project dependencies.
 4. Rename [example.token.json](https://github.com/peterthehan/create-discord-bot/blob/master/example.token.json) to `token.json`.
 5. Open the file and add the bot token found in the previous section: